pyflosic/fodMC/README.md

 for the generation of atomic guesses and core FODs.
 Thus, in this version these FODs are not generated by the distribution of points on a sphere (beta test version).

+# ATTENTION
+Initial FODs for transition metals and larger atoms are currently not trustworthy.
+This is due to the fact that the spherical symmetry of the core FODs (with is strictly enforced) does not represent a good guess for such systems.
+Intensive research is needed to determine the correct structural motifs for such systems.

 ## Running the code

 Go to the folders *examples*.